 Foods that you should NOT eat at the same time as you take your iron include:

 Some doctors suggest taking a vitamin C supplement or drinking orange juice with your iron pill.
 This can help the iron absorb into your body.
-Drinking 8 ounces of fluid with an iron pill is also okay.
+Drinking 8 ounces of fluid with an iron pill is also ok.

-Tell your health care provider about all the medicines you are taking.
+Tell your provider about all the medicines you are taking.

 Constipation and diarrhea are very common.
 If constipation becomes a problem, take a stool softener such as docusate sodium (Colace).